atchekho/harmpi/tutorial.md

 * Choosing desired resolution

-	You can choose the desired resolution per *tile*, or per MPI process, by changing the values of `N1`, `N2`, and `N3` for the chosen problem in (decs.h)[decs.h].
+	You can choose the desired resolution per *tile*, or per MPI process, by changing the values of `N1`, `N2`, and `N3` for the chosen problem in [decs.h](decs.h).
 If there are more than one tile, this will be smaller than the total resolution.

 * Choosing the number of tiles and running the code